This Year in Baseball Awards

 In 2010, MLB began referring to the awards as the "GIBBY Awards."
-(GIBBY is a backronym for Greatness in Baseball Yearly.)
+(GIBBY is a backronym for Greatness in BaseBall Yearly.)

 In 2015, the awards were renamed by MLB as the "Esurance MLB Awards."
-The winners continue to receive a GIBBY trophy.
+The winners continued to receive a GIBBY trophy.
 Several new awards were added, including some that are based on social media.

+The awards were last issued in 2017.